Education Research Current About VU Amsterdam NL

 Something went wrong with processing the request.

-In Case-based Learning (CBL) students analyse authentic cases in groups.
+In Case Based learning students analyse authentic cases in groups.
 For example, business problems, social phenomena or legal problems.
 Why is a certain service marketed successfully or not?
 Why does it seem that the divide in schools is growing?
 How does a judge reach a certain decision?
-The underlying idea of CBL is that authentic cases, cooperation, and interaction motivate students to learn actively.
+The underlying idea of Case Based learning is that authentic cases, cooperation, and interaction motivate students to learn actively.

 Depending on the domain:

-• CBL clarifies social processes and phenomena in sociology;
+• Case Based learning clarifies social processes and phenomena in sociology;

-• CBL deepens students' knowledge of problems and strategies in economics or business administration;
+• It deepens students' knowledge of problems and strategies in economics or business administration;

-• CBL takes students through the creation and application of legal principles or ethics.
+• It takes students through the creation and application of legal principles or ethics.

 Students analyse the case individually or in small groups of two to six students.
 The cases are discussed in the working groups or lectures.
 The lecturer can ask more in-depth questions or put students to work in small groups (for example in buzz groups) to deepen knowledge and discuss new related problems.
-CBL is thus a specific form of the flipped classroom.
-The underlying idea of CBL is that authentic cases, collaboration, and interaction motivate students to learn actively.
+Case Based learning is thus a specific form of the Flipped Classroom

 Case study